dhis2/dhis2-docs/src/user/configure-programs-in-the-maintenance-app.md

     for a repeatable stage after you click *Complete* for an event of the stage in data entry form.
 This field is selected by default.
     5. Enter **Standard interval days**.
-The number of days to repeat the repeatable program stage.
+This value will be the suggested interval between the last event in a repeatable stage and the scheduled date of the next event.
     6. (Optional) Select a  **Default next scheduled date**.
 This will show a list of assigned data elements of type **date**.
-If an element is selected, the Tracker client will use this as the default starting date.
+If an element is selected, the Tracker client will use this as the default scheduled date.
 The data element can be used by program rules to dynamically schedule intervals between events.
 4. Enter form details